PERMANENT MAGNET MOTORS: SECURING THE INSTALLATION, REDUCING ELECTRICAL CONSUMPTION & MAINTENANCE COSTS

 In the case of a blower fan (on the side) Jacir carries out the dressing of the fan motor unit.

-Sound attenuation EFFI-SILENT, specially designed for cooling tower basins: reduction of 3 to 4dBA depending on the type of tower.
+Sound attenuation EFFI-SILENT, specially designed for cooling tower basins, reduces sound emission from 3 to 4dBA depending on the type of tower.